Numerical Implementation of Just-In-Time Decoding in Novel Lattice Slices Through the Three-Dimensional Surface Code

 \subsection{Overlap of the Three Codes}

 The full sequence of the distance-3 2D codes passing through each other can be seen in Fig.~\ref{fig:sequence}.
 Vertices of all three codes coincide in the overlapping region, and in fact, these three codes can all be thought of as sections cut from the same lattice.
 If our slices were two layers thick then our three 2D codes would follow this sequence exactly, but because they are three layers thick we actually move two steps in this sequence for every step of the procedure, i.e. if we start with the first code configuration then after one cycle of expand $\rightarrow$ correct $\rightarrow$ $CCZ$ $\rightarrow$ collapse we will have the third configuration.
 While we do not observe the second configuration in Fig.~\ref{fig:sequence} in a purely 2D setting it will correspond to the overlap of the three middle layers of the slices during the aforementioned set of operations.
-All qubits in each slice belong to one of the three layers and so the fact that all three layers agree on common sets of overlapping vertices means that we do not encounter the same issues as in the staircase slices (Fig.~\ref{fig:staircase}).
+All qubits in each slice belong to one of the three layers and so all three layers agree on common sets of overlapping qubits.